02scanks/fleamarket-webapp/README.md

 3. **Add Firebase Configuration**:
    - Obtain your Firebase configuration details from **Project Settings > General > Your Apps**.
-   - Save the Firebase configuration JSON to the project directory (`wwwroot` or another suitable location).
+   - Save the Firebase configuration JSON to the Properties folder in the project root and save the file name as "fleamarket-firebase-config.json".
-   - Update your application code to load and use the Firebase configuration.
+   - If you completed the above steps it should work straight away.

 ---